DopplerHQ/node-cli/README.md

 ## Run Locally

 The cli can inject your Doppler environments keys through the `local` command.
-Your application will then be able to pull your keys natively.
+Your application will then be able to pull your keys natively. **The CLI works great on all languages and programs.**

 ``` bash
 doppler local "node server.js"